How the war in Ukraine has already become a European conflict

-Drills in Belarus and drone incursions into Romania: How the war in Ukraine has already become a European conflict
+Russian fighter jet incursions in Estonia and drones in Poland: How the war in Ukraine is already a European conflict

 Romania became the latest Nato member to scramble fighter jets after a Russian drone entered its airspace